 Methods and expertise:

-Protein expression (in bacteria and yeast) and purification ; site directed mutagenesis and protein labeling ; thermodynamic and kinetic (including rapid, stopped-flow) methods of protein-protein interaction and self-assembly ; Spectroscopy (UV, visible, IR, circular dichroism) ; spectrofluorimetry and light scattering ; proteomic methods (limited proteolysis, cross-linking, mass spectrometry) ; mapping of surface interfaces involved in protein-protein interactions (H/D exchange and mass spectrometry) ; protein crystallography and structural analysis ; electron microscopy
+Protein expression (in bacteria and yeast) and purification ; cell culture; site directed mutagenesis and protein labeling ; thermodynamic and kinetic (including rapid, stopped-flow) methods of protein-protein interaction and self-assembly ; Spectroscopy (UV, visible, IR, circular dichroism) ; spectrofluorimetry and light scattering ; proteomic methods (limited proteolysis, cross-linking, mass spectrometry) ; mapping of surface interfaces involved in protein-protein interactions (H/D exchange and mass spectrometry) ; protein crystallography and structural analysis ; confocal and electron microscopy